RPI-DATA/jupyter-book/_build/notebooks/timeseries.md

 We will figure out the best forecasting by changing the value of changepoints.

-If we find that our model is is fitting too closely to our training data (overfitting), our data will not be able to generalize new data.
+* If we find that our model is is fitting too closely to our training data (overfitting), our data will not be able to generalize new data.

-If our model is not fitting closely enough to our training data (underfitting), our data has too much bias.
+* If our model is not fitting closely enough to our training data (underfitting), our data has too much bias.

-Underfitting: increase changepoint to allow more flexibility Overfitting: decrease changepoint to limit flexibili
+* Underfitting: increase changepoint to allow more flexibility Overfitting: decrease changepoint to limit flexibility.